JianYuan2020/AzureFuncAppHelloWorld/README.md

 # AzureFuncAppHelloWorld

+Initially, I am learning how to develop Azure Functions here using VS2017, then VS2019.

+Later, when I am practicing for tech interview coding with LeetCode or CodeSignal, this is my quick and easy place to get into the debugger.
+Unfortunately, I didn’t capture the lengthy problem descriptions and input/output specifications here for you to understand why some edge cases are ignored (guaranteed from input specs).

-Learning how to develop Azure Functions using VS2019.
-Azure Functions works on premise by Azure storage emulator.
+Each function works on premise by Azure storage emulator.
+I use the Postman to test/debug the functions (each function included at least 1 working URL).